-CSE 903 TH: Image Processing
+CSE 903 TH: Machine Learning and Image Processing

 - i.
-Understand the basic theory and algorithms/ techniques that are widely used in digital image processing. - ii.
-Understand image analysis algorithms. - iii.
-Understand current applications of Image Processing. - iv.
-Develop hands-on experience in using computers to process images.
+Understand the fundamental of machine learning and deep learning methodologies with real-time examples. - ii.
+Understand the fundamental of artificial neural networks with real-time examples. - iii.
+Understand the basic theory and algorithms/ techniques that are widely used in digital image processing. - iv.
+Understand image analysis algorithms. - v.
+Apply the definitions of the image classification and analysis problem to common problems in computer vision. - vi.
+Understand current applications of Image Processing. - vii.
+Develop hands-on experience in using computers to process images. - viii.
+Design and execute an implementation of an image processing system using tools such as PyTorch or TensorFlow.